 It’s a story that needs telling.
 Maybe some stories are sacred enough to leave for the telling in eternity.
 Maybe some can be told as a teaser for story time a hundred years from now.
 I will leave most things out but you will get the gist.

-A while after moving to a strange place, with hardly an acquaintance, my wife casually mentioned to me she had an aunt (I had never met) living in the same small town where we lived.
+A while after moving to a strange place, with hardly an acquaintance, my wife casually mentioned to me she had an aunt (I had never met) living in the same very small town (less than 500 people) where we lived.
 Odd situation I guess.
-Auntie didn’t like any of us or care to meet but she had cancer and was not long for this world.
-My wife had never felt moved to get to know auntie until now.
+Auntie didn’t like any of us or care to meet, but she had cancer and was not long for this world.
+My wife had never felt any urgency to get to know auntie until now.
 “I’m going to visit her starting tomorrow” she announced “and she probably will not want to see me”.

 My wife found her address, knocked on her door and when the door opened a crack with a “What do you want” greeting, she was quick to stick a foot in the door and let auntie know who’s daughter she was, that she wanted to visit and she brought a few cookies.
 Auntie took the cookies and shut the door.

-This went on for awhile until my wife made it inside the door to talk a little longer and visit with one cold old bitter women.
+This went on for awhile until my wife made it inside the door to talk a little longer and visit with one old-cold-bitter women.
 Seems Auntie didn’t need sympathy, prying relatives and even rejected her own children half the time.
 Auntie had no time for prayer or anything to do with God.

 Auntie believed that when one dies, that’s it.
 No after life, no purpose to life, no God, nothing.
 Burn the body and get rid of the ashes.